UCL/git-novice/_episodes/09-conflict.md

 [resolve]({{ page.root }}{% link reference.md %}#resolve) overlapping changes.

 To see how we can resolve conflicts, we must first create one.
-The file `mars.txt` currently looks like this in both partners' copies of our `planets`
+The file `guacamole.md` currently looks like this in both partners' copies of our `recipes`
 repository:

 ~~~
-$ cat mars.txt
+$ cat guacamole.md
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
+# Ingredients
+- avocado
+- lime
+- salt
+# Instructions
 ~~~
 {: .output}

 Let's add a line to the collaborator's copy only:

 ~~~
-$ nano mars.txt
+$ nano guacamole.md
-$ cat mars.txt
+$ cat guacamole.md
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
-This line added to Wolfman's copy
+# Ingredients
+- avocado
+- lime
+- salt
+# Instructions
+- put one avocado into a bowl.
 ~~~
 {: .output}

 and then push the change to GitHub:

 ~~~
-$ git add mars.txt
+$ git add guacamole.md
-$ git commit -m "Add a line in our home copy"
+$ git commit -m "First step on the instructions"
 ~~~
 {: .language-bash}

 ~~~
-[main 5ae9631] Add a line in our home copy
+[main 5ae9631] First step on the instructions
  1 file changed, 1 insertion(+)
 ~~~
 {: .output}